Skip to Content

 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-These tuna stuffed tomatoes are bursting with Mediterranean flavors from the combination of extra virgin olive oil, lemon juice, capers, olives, and crisp bell peppers.
-Forget about mayonnaise – these delightful treats provide all the tasty flavors you crave in a healthy, low-fat meal.
-Enjoy them as a light lunch, an appetizer or as part of your favorite salad.
+These tuna stuffed tomatoes are packed with Mediterranean flavors like extra virgin olive oil, lemon juice, capers, olives, and crisp bell peppers.
+No mayo needed!
+Perfect for a light lunch, appetizer, or to top off your favorite salad.

 Three tomatoes filled with healthy tuna salad.